NyteshadeXT/PF2e-Vault/8) Adventures/2d - The Hammer Falls (D179)/04) Sleed’s Sanctum.md

 **Ceiling:** The room has a 10-foot-high ceiling of solid rock.

 **Lava Chasm:** The 4 squares at the center of the chasm contain lava.
 The surface of the lava is 5 feet below the level of the floor.
-The 1-square-wide perimeter of rock surrounding the lava is rough stone which acts as difficult terrain.
+The 1-square-wide perimeter of rock surrounding the lava is rough stone which acts as difficult terrain.
 A creature falling into the lava takes 1d6 fire damage upon falling in and 1d10 fire damage when starting its turn in the lava.

 Sleed and Barulg already know how to use the Lava Pit by harnessing the chaotic power of the scar.
 Players trained in [[skills#Arcana|Arcana]] had have seen a creature being attacked by the lava can also learn how to control it.